Spinoza Real Estate

 Why Expats Are Choosing Granada

 Granada has long been celebrated for the Alhambra, its flamenco heritage and the tapas culture that makes it unlike anywhere else in Spain.
-But increasingly, it is the city's quality of life, affordability and authentic Andalusian character that are drawing international buyers and expats in significant numbers.
-With a thriving international community, excellent healthcare (including the recently expanded Virgen de las Nieves hospital), reliable air connections from Granada Airport, and a historic centre that rivals any in Europe, Granada is a city that rewards those who look beyond the obvious coastal choices.
+But increasingly, it is the city's quality of life, affordability and authentic Andalusian character that are drawing international buyers and expats.
+With a thriving international community, excellent healthcare, reliable air connections, and a historic centre that rivals any in Europe, Granada is a city that rewards those who look beyond the obvious coastal choices.

 The Granada Property Market in 2025

-Granada's property market has seen steady price growth in recent years, driven by sustained demand from both domestic and international buyers, combined with a limited supply of quality central properties.
+Granada's property market has seen steady price growth in recent years.
 Key market dynamics for 2025:

 Rental Yields in Granada

-- Short-term holiday rentals: Properties in the Albaicín, Centro and areas close to the Alhambra can achieve 80%+ occupancy rates and yields of 6–9%.
+• Short-term holiday rentals: Properties near the Alhambra can achieve 80%+ occupancy and yields of 6–9%.

-- Long-term residential: Growing demand from Spanish professionals and relocating expats.
-Yields of 4–6% with lower management burden.
+• Long-term residential: Growing demand from professionals and relocating expats.
+Yields of 4–6%.

 Expat Life in Granada: The Practical Picture